Caleb68864/CC_AI_Tools/README.md

 The AI model settings allow you to specify which Claude models to use for different tasks.
 If not set, the scripts will use default values.

+## Feature Requests

+## Changelog

+### v1.0.3 - Username Integration and Installation Improvements
+- Added GIT_USERNAME support in .env file for consistent branch naming
+- Implemented automatic username validation and formatting for branch names
+- Added fallback to AI-generated branch names when username is not set
+- Enhanced install_Scripts.ps1 to support Production branch deployment
+- Added -dev/-d flag to skip Production branch checkout during installation
+- Improved .env file handling with automatic username updates

+### v1.0.2 - Smart File Staging
+- Added intelligent handling of file staging to preserve already staged changes
+- Detects if files are already staged when running `CreateGitCommitMsg`
+- Asks users if they want to work with already staged files or stage additional ones
+- Displays numbered lists of unstaged files for easy selection
+- Supports selective staging through individual numbers or ranges (e.g., `1`, `1,3`, `2-4`)
+- Defaults to staging all files if no specific selection is provided
+- Generates commit messages based only on the final set of staged files
+- Provides a more streamlined and flexible git workflow

+### v1.0.1 - Customizable Branch Names
+- Added an option to choose between AI suggestions or custom branch creation
+- Presents users with a list of branch types to select from (feat, fix, refactor, docs, style, test, hotfix)
+- Ensures users select a type before entering their description
+- Formats input into a properly structured name (YYYY/MM/DD-HHMM-type-description)
+- Displays the complete branch name for confirmation
+- If the user doesn't confirm, provides options to try again, use AI suggestions instead, or quit
+- Defaults to AI suggestions when no option is selected (press Enter)
+- Provides a clean exit option at key decision points

+### v1.0.0 - Default Yes for Y/N Questions
+- Added a utility function `prompt_yes_no()` that displays prompts with "(Y/n)" format
+- When the user presses Enter without typing anything, the function returns `True` (equivalent to "yes")
+- All interactive prompts across Git tools have been updated to use this function
+- The prompt format clearly indicates that "Y" is the default option by using capital "Y"

 ## Git Tools